 It's generally recommended that you include a bonus payment in the employee's normal pay.
 The Spans Multiple Pay Periods settings on the pay item will ensure that it's treated appropriately, even if it's earned over a longer period than the pay cycle.

 However, if you'd like to pay the bonus separately from the usual pay cycle, you can create a one-off pay solely for the bonus payment.
-Set the pay date to the date that you'll be paying the employees and set the Start Date and Pay Frequency to be the same as the last regular pay for this employee.
+Set the pay date to the date that you'll be paying the employees and set the Start Date and End Date to be the same as the last regular pay for this employee.
 Doing so will ensure that the bonus is taxed correctly and that it won't affect the tax calculation in the next wages pay.